-- If requested depository materials are available, the visitor will be provided with a Depository Access Pass and directed to the reference desk to initial the Depository Log Book.
-The Depository Access Pass can be used to leave the Library and return during the day; however, the pass is valid only on and for the day issued, and remains at the reference desk until the end of the depository visit.
+- If requested depository materials are available, the visitor will be provided with a Depository Access Pass and directed to the Information Desk to meet a depository specialist.
+The Depository Access Pass can be used to leave the Library and return during the day; however, the pass is valid only on and for the day issued, and remains at the Information Desk until the end of the depository visit.

 - Printed matter pertaining to each Depository Collection is available, and assistance in locating and using information will be provided by the reference librarian.

-- Upon completion of the visit, the visitor is asked to notify the reference librarian and to sign out in the Log Book.
+- Upon completion of the visit, the visitor is asked to notify the depository specialist.

 - Please contact a depository specialist to access the depository collection outside of regular depository hours.